hortonworks/ansible-hortonworks/INSTALL_GCE.md

    There are different ways to provide the credentials to the Ansible modules, each with its own advantages and disadvantages:
    * set variables directly inside the Ansible playbooks
-   * populate a `secrets.py` file
    * setting environment variables

-   All of these are explained in greater details on the [Ansible Guide](https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html) but for the purpose of this guide we'll use the following environment variables:
+   All of these are explained in greater details on the [Ansible Guide](https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html#providing-credentials-as-module-parameters) but for the purpose of this guide we'll use the following environment variables:

+   * **GCP_AUTH_KIND**: type of authentication being used (choices: machineaccount, serviceaccount, application)
+   * **GCE_PROJECT**: the id of the project (can be found on the [All projects](https://console.cloud.google.com/iam-admin/projects) page)
    * **GCE_EMAIL**: the Service account ID associated with the project (can be found on the [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) page -> `Service account ID` column)
-   * **GCE_PROJECT**: the id of the project (can be found on the [All projects](https://console.cloud.google.com/iam-admin/projects) page)
    * **GCE_CREDENTIALS_FILE_PATH**: the local path to the JSON credentials file

    ```
+   export GCP_AUTH_KIND=serviceaccount
+   export GCE_PROJECT=hadoop-123456
    export GCE_EMAIL=hadoop-test@hadoop-123456.iam.gserviceaccount.com
-   export GCE_PROJECT=hadoop-123456
    export GCE_CREDENTIALS_FILE_PATH=~/Hadoop-12345cb6789d.json
    ```